Yuehan-Wang/JS-Tutorial/README.md

 # JavaScript-Tutorial

-This is a introductory course on HTML, CSS and JavaScript for CWA students.
+I made this introductory course on HTML, CSS and JavaScript for CWA students.

 Yuehan Wang